-Many of us naturally prefer to keep it to ourselves, but that means it can feel like you're all on your own.
-In fact, bladder sensitivity happens a lot, with one in three women in the UK experiencing it at some point in their lives.
+Many of us, quite naturally, might prefer to keep it to ourselves if we suffer from urinary incontinence.
+But that means it can feel like you're all on your own if you do happen to suffer from a weak bladder.
+In fact, bladder sensitivity actually happens a lot, with one in three women in the UK experiencing urinary incontinence at some point in their lives.,

-What's more, help is at hand — with the right advice, you can tackle bladder sensitivity and get your confidence back.
+What's more, help is at hand — with the right advice, you can learn how to treat a weak bladder and get your confidence back.
 "Simple lifestyle changes can help you regain control over sensitive bladder," says Dr Sarah Jarvis, GP and campaign ambassador for Always Discreet.

-Here are her tips for anyone experiencing bladder weakness for the first time.
+Here are five tips for anyone who experiencing the signs of a weak bladder for the first time.

-You might be tempted to put a stop to your exercise routine if all that physical effort can trigger leaks.
+You might be tempted to put a stop to your exercise routine if all that physical effort can trigger leaks because of a weak bladder.
 But strengthening your core muscles can help put you back in control.
 So instead of cutting out your workout, swap high-impact activities that can give you a jolt for low-impact exercise like swimming or cycling.
-Yoga and pilates can also help to build strength in the right places without putting your bladder under too much strain.
+Yoga and Pilates can also help to build strength in the right places without putting an already weak bladder under too much strain.

 With a bit of practice, you can build up the strength of your pelvic floor muscles, which help to support your bladder and give you control when you urinate.
-It only takes a minute or two, but learning how to exercise these muscles three times a day can dramatically reduce leaks - find out how here.
+It only takes a minute or two, but learning how to exercise these muscles three times a day can dramatically reduce leaks.

-Many women make the mistake of reaching for their usual sanitary pads or panty liners when they experience bladder sensitivity for the first time.
+Many women make the mistake of reaching for their usual sanitary pads or panty liners when they experience the signs of a weak bladder for the first time.
 But a dedicated incontinence pad like Always Discreet can deal with urine leaks in ways that a period pad can't, with full-length Leakguard protection and OdourLock technology to keep you feeling fresh and dry all day.